-Due to inclement weather, orders may take longer than normal to ship & arrive.
+due to high volume, orders may take longer than normal to arrive, thank you for your patience

-Due to inclement weather, orders may take longer than normal to ship & arrive.
+due to high volume, orders may take longer than normal to arrive, thank you for your patience

 60 minutes